Henkoglobin/100-days-of-code/log.md

 ### Day 2: January 11, 2017

-**Today's Progress**: Barely any.
+**Today's Progress:** Barely any.
 It took until the next day to get anything working as I wanted it to.

 **Thoughts:**